MannyNe2/alx-low_level_programming/README.md

-Readme within the root directory
+Readme within the makefile folder